 🚗 Will I be able to afford renting a car in Laos on a long-term basis?

-It depends on your salary in Laos or abroad, but generally car rental as well as gasoline prices are affordable in the country even though the majority of expatriates choose to rent or buy scooters or motorcycles directly for the flexibility of moving around.
+It depends on your salary in Laos or abroad, but generally car rental as well as gasoline prices are more than affordable in the country.

 Cost of Accommodation